folio-org/folio-secure-store-proxy/README.md

   ```

 **Note on Docker Configuration:** When running Docker containers, configure the application using environment variables as detailed in the [Configuration](#configuration) section.
 For instance, to set the secret store type, you might add `-e SECRET_STORE_TYPE=VAULT` to your `docker run` command.
 The root `Dockerfile` in the project may require review or adjustments to align with standard Quarkus packaging; it is generally recommended to use the specific Dockerfiles within the `docker/` directory for clarity and reliability.

+## Management Endpoint

+The management endpoint is available over HTTP (without SSL) and is exposed on port 9000 by default.
+This endpoint provides operational and health information about the service.

+- **Protocol:** HTTP (no SSL)
+- **Port:** 9000 (default)
+- **Health Check:** Accessible at [http://localhost:9000/admin/health](http://localhost:9000/admin/health) by default

+This endpoint is intended for internal monitoring and management purposes.
+It should be protected or restricted in production environments as appropriate.